Sponsorship Opportunity: 11 Wall Paintings Available for Sponsorship*

 History

 The Scuola Dalmata dei Santi Giorgio e Trifone (also known as the Scuola di San Giorgio degli Schiavoni) was founded on May 19, 1451, by the so-called Schiavoni, the Dalmatian community residing in Venice.
 Just ten days later, on May 30, the confraternity moved into the 14th-century Oratory of Saint Catherine, a building owned by the Priory of the Order of Saint John of Jerusalem.
 The newly formed Scuola converted the ground floor into a chapel, centered around an altar dedicated to Saint George.
-Most notably, they commissioned a narrative painting cycle from Vittore Carpaccio, which, remarkably, still remains in place over five hundred years later (currently being restored by Save Venice).
+They commissioned a narrative painting cycle from Vittore Carpaccio, which, remarkably, still remains in place over five hundred years later (currently being restored by Save Venice).

 In 1551, to mark the centennial of the Scuola’s founding, the Guardian Grande, Giovanni da Lissa, initiated an ambitious campaign to renovate the building.
 Oversight of the project was entrusted to Giovanni de Zon, chief architect of the Venetian Arsenal, who reconfigured the interior and redesigned the façade in an elaborate style inspired by Jacopo Sansovino (restored by Save Venice in 2001-2004 and 2024).